WHO head in Middle East ''disturbed'' by abuse reported by AP | Health

 Sheba Crocker, the US ambassador to the UN in Geneva, said the US was in contact with WHO and was closely following its internal probe in Syria, where it is a major UN donor.

-"Responsible leadership as well as stewardship of member state resources must always be a requirement for leadership positions in international organisations," Crocker said in a statement.
+"Responsible leadership as well as stewardship of member state resources must always be a requirement for leadership positions in international organisations," Crocker said.

-Natasha Hall, a senior fellow in the Middle East Program at Washington's Centre for Strategic and International Studies, said there were structural failures that consistently allowed for UN abuses to occur.
+Natasha Hall, a senior fellow in the Middle East Program at Washington's Centre for Strategic and International Studies, said structural failures consistently allow UN abuses to occur.

 "The knee-jerk reaction in the UN is to just cover up these violations and hope they go away," she said, comparing the UN response in Syria to the Catholic Church's handling of the sexual abuse of children.